 - How to Write a Letter of Inquiry — An outline for creating and sending a letter of inquiry to a grantmaker to introduce your organization and project, and request permission to apply for a grant.

-- Board of Directors Application — A sample application to be used once prospective board members are identified.
+- Board of Directors Application — A sample application to be used once you’ve identified prospective boardmembers.

-- Board of Directors Nominee Form — A sample form for board members to nominate potential new board members.
+- Board of Directors Nomination Form — A sample form for staff and boardmembers to nominate new potential boardmembers.

-- Board of Directors Job Description — A sample job description for board members, including responsibilities and expectations of members.
+- Board of Directors Position Description — A sample “job description” for boardmembers, including responsibilities and expectations.

-- Sample Board and Committee Structure — A sample diagram depicting a board or directors, committee, and staff structure.
+- Sample Board and Committee Structure — A sample diagram depicting the relationship between a board of directors, board committees, and staff.

-- Sample Board of Directors Self-Evaluation — A sample survey to ask members of a board of directors to evaluate their individual participation and activity, and the board’s overall operation and effectiveness.
+- Sample Board of Directors Evaluation Form — A sample survey to ask members of a board of directors to evaluate their individual participation and activity, and the board’s overall operation and effectiveness.